TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 ## Start the sender and receiver apps

+TODO: The suggested code changes suggested above **DID NOT WORK** here.

+Whatever.
+At least it's enough to see what's involved in getting this set up.

 ## Summary

 # Evaluate the performance of the deployed Event Hub using the Azure portal